d-kozak/enticing/documentation/response_format.md

 }
 ```

-Advantages of this data structure.
+Advantages of this data format
 * It is similar to the format which is used on the index servers internally, so serialization would become much simpler.
 * Does not need so much preprocessing on the client side.
 * Easy to render